Size: 6″ w x 6″ h

 Description: A wildlife painting of the Texas horned lizard, or horny toad as native Texans often call them.
-The painted image extends around the edges of the canvas surface; thus, it will not require a frame before display.
-Hand-painted and signed by fine artist Teresa Bernard.
+The artwork is signed by fine artist Teresa Bernard.

 The Texas Horned Lizard, or simply “horny toad” as we called them when I was a kid growing up in west Texas, was a fun painting to do.
 It brought back lots of fond childhood memories.
 As children, my friends and I would see these little spiked critters all the time and often played with them for a while, and then we would release them.
 As an adult, I noticed they aren’t in abundance so much anymore.
 So I did a little research to find out why.
 This is what I discovered from my readings.

 About 70% of the Texas horned lizard’s diet is made up of harvester ants.
 Through the years, their population has declined by about 30%.
 Although I’m happy to read, they may be making a comeback.
 The decline is due to the overuse of pesticides and the spread of nonnative fire ants.
 Both eradicate harvester ant colonies, destroying the lizard’s principal source of food.
 The Texas horned lizard is now a protected species, and, in Texas, it is illegal to take, possess, transport, or sell them without a special permit.